Negative Bank Balance: What Happens to Your Account Next?

 - ATM transactions

-What are the Consequences of a Negative Bank Account?
+What are the Consequences of a Negative Bank Account Balance?

-If your account gets a negative balance, there are several consequences likely to be imposed by your bank.
+If your account gets a negative balance, there are several consequences that your bank will likely impose.
 These include; an overdraft fee, account closure, or a credit impact, as discussed below;

 At the time, the bank will charge you several overdraft fees for all transactions that occur when you have no funds.
 After your bank balance becomes negative, your bank expects you to deposit funds into the bank account to make the balance positive again.

 If the negative balance in your bank account persists, your bank can and will probably close your account.
-The bank may also decide to close your account if it goes negative repeatedly.
-However, to know the bank’s exact actions, you should visit the bank or read the disclosure that you received after opening the account.
+The bank may also close your account if it repeatedly goes negative.
+However, to know the bank’s exact actions, you should visit the bank or read the disclosure you received after opening the account.

-Once the account is closed, your bank notifies a checking account firm that stores the information about your account for as much as seven years.
-As such, closing your account does not mean that whatever you owned the bank disappears.
+Once the account is closed, your bank notifies a checking account firm that stores the information about your account for as many as seven years.
+As such, closing your account does not mean that whatever you own in the bank disappears.

 Credit Effect and Debt Collection